-Are there job opportunities connected with the internships?
+Are there job opportunities connected with these internships?
 Accordion Closed

 How does the screening process work?
 Accordion Closed

 There are two rounds of interviews in addition to the paper application packet.
-The first interview is on the Flagstaff campus, and the second is at the state capitol in Phoenix.
+The first interview is virtual through Zoom, and the second is at the state capitol in Phoenix.

 How long is the selection process?
 Accordion Closed

-The first interview is in mid-October, the second interview is at the end of October or beginning of November.
+The first interview is in early-October, the second interview is at the end of October or the beginning of November.
 Successful candidates are notified in November.